The Risks of Commodities

 A reward is a direct function of risky.
 In the world of commodities, greater rewards come with a higher degree of risk.
 Commodity futures are leveraged instruments; it takes a small amount of margin to control a large amount of a commodity.
 Therefore, a trader or investor can make a lot of money, but they can also lose a lot.

-For example, the daily volatility of a currency like a dollar tends to be lower than 10% while the same metric for a commodity like natural gas tends to be above 30%.
+For example, the daily volatility of a currency like a dollar tends to be lower than 1% while the same metric for a commodity like natural gas is not uncommonly above 30%.
 Commodities are risky assets.
 Therefore, good judgment, caution, and knowledge about the instruments that you are trading or investing in are of particular importance in the commodities futures arena.

 In any market, the biggest risk is not having a complete understanding of the business.
 Each business has risks.
 Credit risk, margin risk, market risk, and volatility risk are just a few of the many risks people face every day in commerce.
 In the world of commodity futures markets, the leverage afforded by margin makes price risk the danger on which most people focus.